a-flyleaf/ygbtdm/misc/outline2.md

         desc: |-
           The accountant has been traversing the underground since waking up herself, and requests a catch-up talk in exchange for her guidance.
 Reluctantly Joce complies.

           "[Saving her?]
 From who---herself?"
 Joce can't answer that.
+(Also something something Joce is drawn to people who are bad for her, maybe too obvious but if anyone's gonna say it it's the accountant here.)
 Before parting, the accountant reveals her name (Diana), and Joce asks her who "Terry" was.
 Diana is *delighted* she remembers: "Terrance is my deadbeat brother."
 He was handed the world on a silver platter and squandered it all.
 (Show Joce moving in; Diana's voiceover continues.)
 Diana never did understand what kept him going---down, that is.
       - nm: Addison goes full rabbit
         desc: |-
           Joce crosses paths with Addison, who's a demented shell of her former self.
 She's indecisive.
 Disgusted and saddened, Joce urges her to move on, never give up.
 Addison seems to comply---and proceeds to dry-drown, transorming into a rabbit.
 Joce is helpless.